Director of the MasterLab in Service Design Systems at ELISAVA.

-Arianna is a Design Researcher and Social Digital Innovation Professor.
-She both teaches in Harvard Seas as well as at ELISAVA as Director of the Masterlab in Service Design Systems.
-Involved in European Innovation Projects since 2000, she is the Head of the International Relations of ELISAVA, also coordinates under the frame of the Open Design Program, the first European Open Design School based on the open culture values, collaboration and co-design with community.
+Arianna is a Design Research and Social Digital Innovation professor and also a visiting professor at Harvard.
+Involved in European Innovation Projects since 2000, she is the Head of the International Relations Area of ELISAVA and, under the frame of the Open Design Program, she also coordinates the first European Open Design School based on the open culture values, collaboration and co-design with community.

 She holds a PhD in Design Education and Ethnography and she is responsible for the international design research group Cambio/Changes, that aims to foster inclusive leadership through design education.
 Besides, she is a Harvard ambassador at the initiative IDEAL Society for Europe and Latin America, and leads the ‘Impact Through Design’ international initiative to align worldwide design institutions’ curricula and research agendas with the UN Sustainable Development Goals (UN SDGs).

 From September 2017, she is co-leading with Ezio Manzini a design for social innovation research program, with the Desis Network Cluster: ‘Design for City-Making.
 Collaborative Cities’, which explores how cities can play a role in generating or regenerating urban commons.